Improve Your Sleep, Naturally!

 - Take a hot bath 1.5-2 hours before bed.
 Baths increase your core temperature and when you get out of the bathtub the resulting rapid drop in body temperature can signal to your body that you are ready for sleep.

 - Know your biological clock.
-Most people’s melatonin release peaks around nine or ten at night.
-Falling asleep is easiest during peak melatonin releases.
-When your melatonin peaks you will likely feel a rush of fatigue and start feeling ready for bed.
-If we go to bed after our melatonin peaks it is harder for us to fall asleep and get into deep levels of sleep.
-Pay attention to your own biological sleep clock, which is probably in tune with going to bed around nine or ten o’clock.
+Most people’s melatonin begins releasing around seven to ten at night.
+Falling asleep is easiest when we start feeling the affects of the melatonin.
+When melatonin is released into the body we usually feel a rush of fatigue and start feeling ready for bed.
+If we go to bed after we feel this rush of tiredness, it is harder to fall asleep and get into deep levels of sleep.
+Pay attention to your own biological sleep clock, which is probably in tune with going to bed anywhere between eight and ten o’clock.
 Try to go to bed and wake up at the same time every day.

 - Cool down your room.
 Studies show that the optimal room temperature for sleep is quite cool, between 60 and 68 degrees.
 Keeping your room cooler or hotter can lead to restless sleep.